 We know that too.
 The question here is - How would you show this to the recruiters waiting there to hire you?
-Claiming a job in 2018 is much difficult a task than claiming a throne.
-Here, you either get shortlisted or rejected (Duh!
-Quite Obvious)
+Claiming a job in 2022 is much more difficult a task than claiming a throne.

 You need not worry.
-Here we are to solve all your queries involved, in relation with making a professional help desk resume to explicitly showcase your skills.
+We are here to solve all your queries involved in making a professional helpdesk resume to explicitly showcase your help desk resume skills.

 Before we delve into the turbulence of all these questions, let us begin with a quick overview of who a help desk professional is, and what are their responsibilities.

-Moving forward, to apply for a help desk job you need a help desk resume, but you also need to know the answers to:
+Moving forward, before you apply for a help desk job, not only do you need a help desk resume, but you also need to know the answers to:

 Why do you need a Help Desk Resume?